jeertmans/LELEC2796/project/README.md

 + simulate a basic MIMO scenario and evaluate some performance metrics from it;
-+ understand you model parameters and hypotheses
++ understand you model parameters and hypotheses;
 + find models in the literature and criticise them;
 + and deliver reproducible results in a documented Git.